 - This is the safest way to handle a no-show but may not be best for your situation depending on why that no-show record exists in the first place.

 - This option is not available for the roles or attendance datasets.

 The no-show settings take effect right after you enable them.
 No shows will be processed accordingly with the next batch of data that is processed via the automation.
 However, it is important to know that no shows are processed using the "DIFF" processing that runs with our automated imports.The no shows are a result of comparing "tonight's" data file to "last night's" data file.

 It is very important to note that just turning on no-show settings will not solve problems that were created in the past.
 It will only solve problems that surface after you enable no-show settings.
-In order for no-show processing to truly be effective, a "wipe and reload" is necessary.
+In order for no-show processing to truly be effective, a "data refresh" is necessary.